EwelinaKopacz/EwelinaKOpacz/README.md

 ### 👋  About me

-Hey, my name is Ewelina, I am Junior Full Stack Developer (React & Ruby on Rails)!
-I was Technical SEO Specialist, who finally decided make dreams come truth and change my profession to Frontend Developer!
-I have learned HTML5, CSS3, RWD, JavaScript and React.
+Hey, my name is Ewelina.
+I am SEO Specialist and Junior Web Developer!
+I have learned HTML5, CSS3, RWD, JavaScript and React (2021-2022).
 I created a few projects, you can find them on my repository.
-I am sure this way is my way so I look forward to the opportunity to gain more experience as well as be a part of a dynamically growing and a diverse company.

 I am a hard-working and dedicated employee, who learns fast in a dynamic and a changing environment.
 Moreover, the years of work in a SEO gave me a great understanding of different ideas of how to build and improve websites, which will add a great value and a fresh eye to the organization.